 Drawbacks and potential side effects of PRP treatment

-Due to the fact that the platelets used in this treatment are sourced from the patient’s own blood, there are no risks of tumors developing in the affected tissue, nor are there any other physical side effects for that matter.
+Since doctors source the platelets for treatment from the patient’s own blood, there are no risks of tumors developing in the affected tissue.
+Nor are there any other physical side effects.
 However, the following are some of the potential drawbacks of this kind of treatment:

 - PRP injections cannot be used alongside anesthetic because the acidity and alkalinity present can negatively impact PRP efficiency.
 Thus, patients should be prepared to endure the pain or discomfort resulting from receiving PRP injections.

-- Patients must refrain from taking any anti-inflammatory or steroid-based drugs for two or more weeks prior to PRP injections due to this group of drugs leading to a decrease in PRP functioning efficiency.
+- Patients must refrain from taking any anti-inflammatory or steroid-based drugs for two or more weeks prior to PRP injections.
+This is because this group of drugs can lead to a decrease in PRP functioning efficiency.

 Treatment length, frequency of injections and potential results

-- The efficiency of the treatment depends entirely on the body part which has been injured.
-For instance, recovery times for muscular injuries will be shorter than the time required to recover from tendon injuries.
+- Treatment efficiency depends entirely on which body part is injured.
+For instance, recovery times for muscular injuries will be shorter than for tendon injuries.

-- Patients with chronic complaints will require a longer course of treatment, while that treatment may also not be as effective as in cases of people receiving treatment immediately after an injury has been sustained.
+- Patients with chronic complaints will require a longer course of treatment.
+Moreover, the treatment may not be as effective as in cases where it is given immediately after an injury has been sustained.

 - The size of the injured joint also plays a part.
-For example, treatment for tennis elbow and treatment for rotator cuff tendonitis will differ from one another with regard to both the length of time taken to treat the injury and the subsequent results.
+For example, treatment for tennis elbow and treatment for rotator cuff tendonitis will differ.
+In other words, the time taken to treat the injury and the subsequent results will vary.

-- PRP injections should be administered around 2-3 times per tendon or muscle injured, with each course of injections being around 7-10 days apart, depending on what the doctor considers appropriate.
+- Doctors will administer PRP injections around 2-3 times per tendon or muscle injured.
+Each course of injections is given 7-10 days apart, depending on the interval the doctor considers appropriate.

 - Results of the treatment will become apparent from around 4-6 weeks onwards.

-- Patients must not be dehydrated to any extent as this could lead to difficulties in terms of blood draw.
+- A patient must not be dehydrated to any extent as this could lead to difficulties when drawing blood.

-- Patients should refrain from taking any medication as directed by their doctor, especially anti-inflammatory and steroid-based drugs, for a period of around two weeks prior to the injections being administered.
+- Refrain from taking any medication as directed by the doctor for a period of two weeks prior to the injections.
+Especially avoid anti-inflammatory and steroid-based drugs.

-- Patients will have their blood taken so that medical professionals can insert that blood into a special device designed to separate the platelets suitable for use in treatment.
-This process takes around 15 minutes.
+- First, a medical staff will take the patient’s blood to insert into a special device.
+This device is specifically designed to separate the suitable platelets.
+The process takes around 15 minutes.

-- Any anti-inflammatory medication or steroid-based drugs should still be avoided once the injections have been administered.
-If any painful symptoms occur, pain relief medication or the application of ice should be used instead.
+- Even after the injections have been administered, continue to avoid anti-inflammatory medication or steroid-based drugs.
+If any painful symptoms occur, use pain relief medication or apply ice instead.

 The difference between PRP and steroids

-Steroids function by reducing inflammation, but this inflammation plays a vital role in the body’s self-repair process, meaning that even though steroids can alleviate the pain and swelling, the self-repairing process of the tendons or muscles involved will also be negatively affected.
-PRP, in contrast, functions by stimulating this self-repair process, enabling the affected tendons to make a full recovery by themselves, although this means that pain and inflammation are a distinct possibility.
+Steroids reduce inflammation, which plays a vital role in the body’s self-repair process.
+This means that even though steroids can alleviate the pain and swelling, it also negatively affects the self-repairing process of the tendons or muscles.
+PRP, in contrast, functions by stimulating the self-repair process.
+This enables the affected tendons to make a full recovery by themselves.
+However, this also means that pain and inflammation are a distinct possibility.

-Furthermore, treatment utilizing drugs or steroids can have serious long-term effects, whereas the fact that PRP is sourced from the patient’s own body means that any side effects and potential long-term physical impacts are minimized.
+Furthermore, drugs or steroids can have serious long-term effects.
+Contrarily, since PRP is sourced from the patient’s own body, any side effects and potential long-term physical impacts are minimized.